destimon/network-viewer/README.md

 # network-viewer

 ## Foreword
-Project may have problems with leaks due to time constraints, but the main functional implemented and works fine.
+Project may have problems with leaks in CLI due to time constraints, but the main functional implemented and works fine.
+Daemon memory usage 0.1% constantly.

 ## Usage
 * Install libpcap, if you don't have already.